thuml/depyf/docs/walk_through.rst

 We can only save one value, and recompute the first ``cos`` function to get another value for backward.

-AOTAutograd does the above optimization automatically.
+AOTAutograd does the above transformation automatically.
 In essense, it dynamically generates a function like the following:

 .. code-block:: python